 Having grown up on the West Side of Chicago, the young actor knew he had experiences he could draw from.

 “I wanted to just make it as authentic as I possibly could, based off the things that I had seen.”

 The Hughes' approach to storytelling and their cinematic flourishes throughout Menace II Society evoke directors like Scorsese and Lee.
 The main narration from Caine is another choice that feels reminiscent of Goodfellas: dropping the viewer, not only into the world they're depicting, but into the direct perspective of the main character.
 It makes the experience more visceral and immediate; while also humanizing a not-always-sympathetic character.
 The script was written by 24-year old Tyger Williams, but the Hughes had long carried inspiration for telling this type of story about this kind of character.

 "This movie has been in our heads since we were 15: how kids become what they become, how the environment affects them," Allen Hughes told the New York Times in 1993 after the film drew raves.
 "Fifty percent of this is from-the-heart stories of people we know.
 The other is from interviews."

-As A-Wax, MC Eiht gives an unfussy, surprisingly effective performance as an older gangbanger who serves as elder statesmen to his teenage compatriots.
-A-Wax serves in the Jimmy Conway role that Bobby DeNiro delivers in Goodfellas.
+As A-Wax, MC Eiht gives an unfussy, and surprisingly effective, performance as the older gangbanger who serves as elder statesmen to his teenage compatriots.
+As such, A-Wax is comparable to the Jimmy Conway character that Robert DeNiro plays in Goodfellas.
 DeNiro's Jimmy is lovable and something of a mentor, but pushes his younger cohorts into all the wrong directions.
 By the time they're all grown up, Jimmy is just another one of the guys, getting long in the tooth but still getting in on the action.